percebus/guidelines/README.md

     * of HTMLFormElement < HTMLElement < Element
     * I can be more clear of what bit of code I intend to use in this scope */

    // good.
-This will blow up here if HTMLFormElement does not implement IElement IElement oElement = new HTMLFormElement();
+   IElement oElement = new HTMLFormElement(); // This will blow up here if HTMLFormElement does not implement IElement console.log(oElement.elements); // By this stage we don't have to worry about `.elements` not being there

+   // bad.
-   var elm = getElm(); // bad.
-This will blow up until run-time
+   var elm = getElm();
+   console.log(elm.elements); //  This will blow up until run-time "Object undefined does not contain property 'elements'"
    ```